Chambers Review

 Provided by Gordon Todd

-GORDON TODD, a trial lawyer, has represented plaintiffs and defendants before numerous judicial and administrative tribunals in high stakes litigation.
-Gordon chairs Sidley’s Regulatory Litigation practice, which represents clients in disputes over rulemakings, government-facing civil litigation, and commercial litigation in highly-regulated industries.
-Gordon co-leads the Firm’s First Amendment practice, including Sidley’s partnership with Yale Law School’s free exercise appellate clinic.
-Gordon also teaches trial practice as a faculty member with NITA’s annual trial advocacy program at Georgetown Law.
+GORDON TODD co-leads Sidley’s Regulatory Litigation practice group, which handles government-facing civil litigation, disputes relating to rulemakings, and commercial litigation in highly-regulated industries.
+Gordon has led bench and jury trials before numerous federal and state courts and administrative tribunals.
+Gordon also established Sidley’s First Amendment practice area of focus, which handles free speech and free exercise cases.
 Prior to joining Sidley, Gordon served as a Deputy Associate Attorney General at the United States Department of Justice.
-In that capacity Gordon helped manage civil, civil rights, and tax litigation, as well as the Office of Justice Programs and the Office on Violence Against Women.
-Also at the Department of Justice, Gordon previously served as Special Counsel for Supreme Court Nominations, providing support for several Supreme Court confirmation processes.
-Gordon graduated from Princeton University and UVA law school, and was a law clerk to Supreme Court Justice Samuel Alito and to Eighth Circuit Judge C. Arlen Beam.
+In that capacity Gordon managed civil, civil rights, and tax litigation, as well as the Office of Justice Programs and the Office on Violence Against Women.
+Also at the Department of Justice, Gordon served as Special Counsel for Supreme Court Nominations, providing support for several Supreme Court confirmation processes, and as Counsel to the Assistant Attorney General for Civil Rights.
+Gordon was a law clerk to Supreme Court Justice Samuel Alito and to Eighth Circuit Judge C. Arlen Beam.

 JD, University of Virginia (Order of the Coif); AB, Princeton University (Cum Laude).